BrastenXBL/Godot4BigNumberClass/README.md

 ## Setup

-The easiest way to use this class is to preload it in a file that is set as [AutoLoad](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) in your project, as Big.gd cannot be used as AutoLoad itself as of Godot 3.3.4.
+The easiest way to use this class is to preload it in a file that is set as [AutoLoad](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) in your project, as Big.gd cannot be used as AutoLoad itself in Godot 4.0.x.

 e.g. In a file named Global.gd, autoloaded in your project: